ucesys/DataLakehouse/README.md

 up a Local Data Lakehouse using MinIO/Nessie/Spark/Dremio.
 https://dev.to/alexmercedcoder/data-engineering-create-a-apache-iceberg-based-data-lakehouse-on-your-laptop-41a8

-Nessie catalog is supported as Dremio Data Source for Dremio >= 24.X, prior to that we have to use either Hive Metastore or Glue as Iceberg Catalog.
+Nessie catalog is supported as Dremio Data Source for Dremio >= 24.X, prior to that we have to use either Hive Metastore or Glue as our Iceberg Catalog.
+As a result, for older non-aws Dremio installations, Hive Metastore remains the only choice for Iceberg Catalog.
 The goal of this repository is to create a setup with HMS as our Iceberg Catalog instead of Nessie.

 # Step 0: Start MinIO and Dremio